tankh99/tp/docs/DeveloperGuide.md

 Expected Output in the CommandBox: `Deleted Patient: Grace Lim; Phone: 83456789; Email: gracelim@outlook.com; Associated with: [anxiety][stress]`
 -  The `ListView` will be updated with the latest patient data (which removes the deleted patient).

+## Adding a new appointment
+Pre-requisite:
+- There does not exist another appointment with the same or overlapping date and time, i.e. if there exists an appointment on 10 October 2021 from 10:10 am to 10:59 am, a new appointment that starts or ends between that period cannot be added.

+Command: `adda pid/1 sd/2024-04-04 09:00 ed/2024-04-04 10:00 att/true s/5 ad/This is a dummy appointment`
+- You must specify exactly one of each parameter (in the correct format)
+    - `pid/`: patient id
+    - `sd/`: appointment start date and time
+    - `ed/`: appointment end date and time
+- You may specify zero or many of this parameter:
+    - `att/`: attended status
+    - `s/`: feedback score
+    - `ad/`: appointment description

+Expected Output:
+- The newly created appointment will have an increased index (as compared to the last created one)
+-  The `ListView` will be updated with the latest appointment data.

+Expected Output in the Command Output Box:
+- `New appointment added: (Appointment index); PatientId: 1; Start: 04 Apr 2024, 09:00 am; End: 04 Apr 2024, 10:00 am; Attend: true; Score: 5; Description: This is a dummy appointment`
+- A message echo-ing the information that you have just entered.

+> [!Tip]
+> The appointment identifier is permanently tagged to the appointment, and is not the index of the natural ordering in the list.

+## Editing an existing appointment
+Pre-requisite:
+- You know the index (`appointmentId`) of the person that you are trying to edit.
+- There is exactly one ("1") appointment stored in the CogniCare application.

+Command: `edita 3 pid/2`
+- You must specify exactly at least one of these parameters (in the correct format)
+    - `pid/`: patient id
+    - `sd/`: appointment start date and time
+    - `ed/`: appointment end date and time
+    - `att/`: attended status
+    - `s/`: feedback score
+    - `ad/`: appointment description

+Expected Output:
+-  The `ListView` will be updated with the latest appointment data.

+Expected Output in the CommandBox: `Edited Appointment: 3; PatientId: 2; Start: 10 Oct 2021, 12:30 pm; End: 10 Oct 2021, 02:59 pm; Attend: true; Score: 5; Description: Third appointment`
+-  The `ListView` will be updated with the latest appointment data.

+> [!REMEMBER]
+> The appointment identifier that is commonly referred to in this article refers to the appointment id that is permanently tagged to each appointment, and is not the index of the natural ordering in the list.

+## Deleting an existing appointment
+Pre-requisite:
+- You know the index (`appointmentId`) of the appointment that you are trying to delete.
+- There is at exactly one ("1") appointment stored in the CogniCare application.

+Command: `deletea 4`
+- You must specify exactly the appointment identifier that exists.

+Expected Output:
+-  The `ListView` will be updated with the latest appointment data.

+Expected Output in the CommandBox: `Deleted Appointment: 4; PatientId: 1; Start: 10 Nov 2021, 10:10 am; End: 10 Nov 2021, 10:59 am; Attend: false; Score: 4; Description: Fourth appointment`
+-  The `ListView` will be updated with the latest appointment data (which removes the deleted appointment).

+## Listing all appointments
+Pre-requisite:
+- There is at least one ("1") appointment stored in the CogniCare application.

+Command: `querya`
+- The appointment information in CogniCare will be shown in the item ListView.

+Expected Output:
+- All the appointment information will be displayed in the ListView.

+Expected Output in the Command Output Box:
+- `Listed all appointments`

+> [!TIP]
+> If there are no appointments stored in the Application, then an empty ListView will be displayed.

+## Listing all appointments which meet the selected (one or more) criteria
+Pre-requisite:
+- There is at least one ("1") appointment stored in the CogniCare application meeting the requested criterion / criteria.

+Command: `querya n/Alex`
+- The appointment information meeting the criteria specified in CogniCare will be displayed in the item ListView.
+- You may specify zero or one of each parameter
+    - `n/`: name
+    - `pid/`: patient index
+    - `aid/`: appointment index

+Expected Output:
+- All the patient information with their respective patientId will be displayed in the ListView.

+Expected Output in the Command Output Box:
+- `Listed all appointments`

+> [!TIP]
+> If there are no appointments stored in the application, or if there are no data that meets the required criteria, an empty ListView will be displayed.

 ## 7. Planned Future Enhancements (Beyond `v1.4`)